-Titleist is the most traditional golf club manufacturer you can find on the market.
+Titleist is the most traditional and best golf driver manufacturer you can find on the market.
 Unlike other manufacturers, they only release 1-2 new clubs per year.
 In this review, we're going to be taking a look at the 2010 Titleist 910 D2 Driver.
 This club was the first driver to include the 'SureFit' customisation settings: allowing you the user, to actively change up the parameters of the driver to better suit your driving needs.

 Control & Performance

 Say Hello To The Titleist D2 910...

 We're going to be taking a look today at the Titleist 910 D2 driver, so let's check it out, so we've got our hands on a 9.5 stiffness shaft in the 910 d2.